trunk-io/docs/check/configuration/supported/golangci-lint.md

 ---
-description: golangci-lint
+description: Fast Go linters runner.
+It runs linters in parallel, uses caching, supports yaml config, has integrations with all major IDE and has dozens of linters included.
 ---

-# golangci-lint

-golangci-lint is a linter for Go.
+**golangci-lint** is a linter for Go.

 You can enable the golangci-lint plugin with